 health

-Three years ago, I went to the hospital for a pain I’d been dealing with for a couple of years.
-They tried all sorts of treatments, but nothing worked, and eventually they decided I might need some kind of intervention.
-I figured this out when they handed me a piece of paper outlining the procedure, along with some horrendous side effects.
-I felt I had no choice, but I hoped they’d explain more about the situation and the treatment.
-No one really told me anything beyond what was on that paper.
-I was in pain and felt stuck, so I went ahead with it.
-When I got home, the side effects hit me hard — they were awful.
-The treatment temporarily made me weakly incontinent, which was a horrific experience.
-You take control of your body for granted, and then suddenly it’s gone.
-If I’d been given proper information about what to expect, I might have coped better.
-Instead, I was caught short in all sorts of places, which was frightening, and I started to worry it might never end.
-No one reassured me, and to this day, I still have anxiety about incontinence because it was so traumatic.
+was in pain and felt stuck, so I went ahead.
+When I got home, the side effects hit hard — they were awful.
+The treatment temporarily left me weakly incontinent, which was a horrific experience.
+You take control of your body for granted until it’s gone.
+If I’d been properly informed, I might have coped better.
+Instead, I was caught short in all sorts of places, which was frightening, and I worried it might never end.
+No one reassured me, and to this day I still have anxiety about it because it was so traumatic.

 Comments